mugas/ricardo/content/coding/setting-private-friendly-web-analytics-into-your-website.md

 author: Ricardo Moreira
 thumbnail: https://res.cloudinary.com/mugas/image/upload/c_scale,w_585/v1620112631/pexels-pixabay-60504_dqiefq.jpg
 ---
 Knowing the analytics on your website is important.
-Know what pages people go, what pages people don't, etc, from where (in the case you work with a internacional wesite) makes you understand better your website, and your customers for example.
+Know what pages people go, what pages people don't, etc, from where (in the case you work with an international website) makes you understand better your website and your customers for example.
-Normally analytics come with privacy issues and cookies and pop-ups, so  when I was developing my websites, even that I would like to have analytics on it I would not wanted to track people or wanted their data shared so I have been avoiding putting analytics till I found a easy solution.
+Normally analytics come with privacy issues and cookies and pop-ups, so when I was developing my websites, even that I would like to have analytics on them I would not want to track people or wanted their data shared so I have been avoiding putting analytics till I found an easy solution.
 That where [Plausible](https://plausible.io/) comes in.
-There are more solutions, some more expensive, other more cheap or free but Plausible at least till know offers a great solution for a great price.
+There are more solutions, some more expensive, others more cheap or free but Plausible at least till now offers a great solution for a great price.

-It's based in Europe ( Estonia), doesn't track or use any cookies so you don't need to add any cookie statement into your website and you get a full report of your website.
+It's based in Europe ( Estonia), doesn't track or use any cookies so you don't need to add any cookie statement to your website and you get a full report of your website.
 If that is not enough I also can say that Plausible is open source and easy to install and manage.

-As my website is made with Nuxt I will explain for Nuxt, but in Plausible website there are info and the script to install into other websites.
+What follows is for websites made with Nuxt, but you can find in Plausible website info to install into other websites.

 First I installed Plausible into my project: